Stan-is-the-man/SQL/README.md

 Get started with PostgreSQL and PgAdmin , two of the world's most popular SQL tools

-Learn he basics of SQL syntax
+Learn the basics of SQL syntax

 Analyzing data using aggregate functions with GROUP BY commands